ballerina-attic/connectors/salesforcerest/docs/salesforcerest/README.md

 If the queryAll results are too large, retrieve the next batch of results

 ###### Properties
-* nextRecordsUrl - The url sent with first batch of queryAll results for the next batch
+* nextRecordsUrl - The url sent with first batch of queryAll results to get the next batch

 ###### Related Salesforce documentation
 [queryAllMore](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_queryall.htm)